MartenBE/mkslides/README.md

     slideNumber: c/t
 ```

-It is also possible to override `slides`, `revealjs`, and `plugins` options on a per Markdown file base using it's frontmatter:
+It is also possible to override `slides`, `revealjs`, and `plugins` options on a per Markdown file base using it's frontmatter.
+Here, relative file paths are considered relative to the Markdown file itself.

 ```md
 ---